cloud-gov/pages-redirects/README.md

 Once your changes are merged into `master`, the `pages-redirects` app will be redeployed by Travis and your redirects should start working within a few minutes.

-## Usage
+## Developing

 This project uses [`yarn`](https://yarnpkg.com/) for managing node dependencies.
 After making sure you have it installed, run `yarn` to install dependencies.

-Run `npm run build-configs` to build nginx configs, which will be written to the `out/` directory.

 ## Testing

 To run unit tests, run `npm test`.

+### Integration Tests

+#### Local Docker

-To run integration tests, you'll need to build and run this repo's docker container.
+You can run integration tests locally against a docker container.
 First make sure you have [Docker][] and [Docker Compose][] installed, and maybe give the [18F Docker guide][] a read.

+Then build and run the docker container:

 ```sh
 npm run build-docker
 docker-compose up -d
 ```

-Then you can run the tests with:
+Finally, run tests against it with:

 ```sh
 npm run test-docker